-I graduated from the University of Rochester in 2016 with bachelors degrees in Chemistry and Applied Mathematics, and then came to the University of Chicago later that year to start my Ph.D. work with Prof. Liz Moyer.
+I graduated from the University of Rochester in 2016 with bachelor's degrees in Chemistry and Applied Mathematics, and then came to the University of Chicago later that year to start my Ph.D. work with Prof. Liz Moyer.
 I'm interested in topics relating to climate change that span from understanding Earth's behavior as a physical system to discerning the humanitarian implications of it.

 I'm broadly interested in the various forcings and feedbacks that govern the climate system, though my work focuses on the role of clouds and atmospheric water vapor in particular.
 If we are to gain a better understanding of how the climate system will respond to a greenhouse gas-induced radiative forcing, we need to develop 1) a better understanding of the chemical and physical processes that govern cloud behavior, and 2) more sophisticated methods for representing that behavior in climate models.

 Clouds are an inherently difficult body to model; their important characteristic properties span from micron scale (and potentially sub-micron scale) to kilometer scale – a difference in length scale magnitude on the order of 109.
 Their behavior is heavily parameterized in climate models, which leads to varying estimates of the cloud feedback parameter, and thus large uncertainty in the climate sensitivity - a metric we traditionally define as the equilibrium globally averaged surface temperature change resulting from a doubling of the atmospheric CO2 concentration.